-When it comes to ocean freight, the packing list is normally overlooked or not taken as seriously as it should be.
-It is one of the most important documents when sending or receiving any shipment.
+The shipping packing list is one of the most important documents when sending or receiving any ocean freight shipment.
 The packing list is a detailed summary of what you are shipping, how much of it is being sent, and where it is going.

-Upon booking an ocean freight shipment, you will receive a number of documents that must be filled out correctly.
-These documents will accompany your shipment and help the freight forwarder, customs, and receivers.
-It allows them to visualize exactly what your shipment consists of.
-Any mistake on the packing list can cause delays in clearance at the port of destination.
-This is a key element which you should double and triple check to ensure your shipment arrives and gets released as quickly as possible.
+Upon booking a shipment, you will receive a number of documents to fill out correctly.
+Along with the shipping packing list, it also includes the Bill of Lading.
+Your shipping packing list will accompany your shipment and help the freight forwarder, customs, and receivers.
+It allows them to visualize the exact contents of your shipment.
+Any mistake on the shipping packing list can cause delays in clearance at the port of destination.

-Here are the uses and benefits for a packing list:
+Here are the uses and benefits of a shipping packing list:

-It is used for the Electronic Export Information (EEI) to verify goods.
+Used for the Electronic Export Information (EEI) to verify goods

 Used to issue the Bill of Lading